 I think the only way that it limits design is cost of production when trying to reach a larger audience.
 The benefits are too many to mention but at the top of the list would be forward thinking, being creative with materials to keep costs down , creative material sourcing, these also benefit community and contributing to our community because it allows other local businesses to generate an income.

-"I love the Elko Credenza Small (at left) because it has a strong presence, it uses space efficiently and I feel that it is a piece that is very versatile, and appropriate for traditional, modern, small and large spaces."
+“I love the Elko Credenza Small because it has a strong presence, it uses space efficiently and I feel that it is a piece that is very versatile, and appropriate for traditional, modern, small and large spaces.”